One of the most essential jobs of EMS leader is to motivate those around them.

 The first step is accepting one inevitable truth: your team is counting on you to be a role model and mentor.
 The keys are to help people feel terrific about themselves, make staff feel like they are part of a winning team, and try to ensure that everyone feels competent, successful, and respected by others.

 Emotional intelligence (EI) is defined by the ability to understand and manage not only our own emotions, but also the emotions of those around us.
-It’s broken down into five components: self awareness, self regulation, motivation, empathy and social skills.
+EI is broken down into five components: self-awareness, self-regulation, motivation, empathy and social skills.
 In our third installment of examining the elements of EI, we take a look at motivation.

 8 ways to motivate yourself

-There are two key approaches for motivating yourself:
+There are two key approaches to motivating yourself:

 This combination is one of the most effective ways to motivate yourself, and it can be applied to many undesirable tasks at work.